Why Landlords Shouldn’t Use PayPal or Venmo to Collect Rent

 - Lower (or No) Fees.

-Nearly all rental management software will be significantly less expensive on a transaction-by-transaction basis than the professional fees PayPal charges.
+Nearly all property management software platforms are significantly less expensive on a transaction-by-transaction basis than the professional fees PayPal charges.
 Innago, for example, is 100% free for all landlords and property managers.
 Each of the rent-collection features that this article outlines below (plus additional features like tenant screening and lease signing) are available to users at no cost.

 - Built for Rental Management Policies.

 Rentals are a unique marketplace unlike just about any other.
 Applying typical eCommerce practices and policies to rental collection leaves major shortcomings.
 Property management software is designed for this unique industry, and as a result, makes it particularly easy to enforce your policies.
-These programs typically offer tools to prorate rent amounts, set and enforce late fees, and create recurring invoices.
+For example, these platforms typically offer tools to prorate rent amounts, set and enforce late fees, and create recurring invoices.
 Reminders, payments, and messages can all be sent digitally and automatically.

 - Better (Collection) Reports.